Metrics for Graph Comparison: A Practitioner's Guide: Methods

-The data are part of a study of face to face contact between primary school students~\cite{Stehle2011}.
+Some of the most well-known empirical network datasets reflect social connective structure between individuals, often in online social network platforms such as Facebook and Twitter.
+These networks exhibit structural features such as communities and highly connected vertices, and can undergo significant structural changes as they evolve in time.
+Examples of such structural changes include the merging of communities, or the emergence of a single user as a connective hub between disparate regions of the graph. \paragraph{Description of the Experiment.} The data are part of a study of face to face contact between primary school students~\cite{Stehle2011}.
 Briefly, RFID tags were used to record face-to-face contact between students in a primary school in Lyon, France in October, 2009.
 Events punctuate the school day of the children (see Table~\ref{tab:times}), and lead to fundamental topological changes in the contact network (see Fig.~\ref{fig:contact_graphs}).
 The school is composed of ten classes: each of the five grades (1 to 5) is divided into two classes (see Fig.~\ref{fig:contact_graphs}).

 The construction of a dynamic graph proceeds as follows: time series of edges that correspond to face to face contact describe the dynamics of the pairwise interactions between students.
 We divide the school day into $N=150$ time intervals of $\Delta t \approx 200 \;\text{s}$.
 We denote by $t_i = 0, \Delta t, \ldots, (N-1) \Delta t$, the corresponding temporal grid.
 For each $t_i$ we construct an undirected unweighted graph $G_{t_i}$, where the $n=232$ nodes correspond to the $232$ students in the 10 classes, and an edge is present between two students $u$ and $v$ if they were in contact (according to the RFID tags) during the time interval $[t_{i-1}, t_i)$.